markselby/node-api-builder/README.md

 models.user.Roles.someAttribute
 models.user.Profile.someAttribute

+Note the capitalisation where a file is required, and the lowercasing of path elements and final functions/attributes.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).